BCCDC-PHSA/ViroReportR/README.md

 status](https://www.r-pkg.org/badges/version/vriforecasting)](https://CRAN.R-project.org/package=vriforecasting)
 <!-- badges: end -->

-The goal of `vriforecasting` is to …
+The goal of `vriforecasting` is to provide a toolbox to conveniently generate short-term forecasts (with accompanied diagnostics) for viral respiratory diseases.

 ## Installation

 `vriforecasting` depends on the latest version of the `EpiEstim` package (2.4).
-Thus, this version must be installed from GitHub prior to installing the `vriforecasting` package using:
+Thus, this version of the package must be installed from GitHub prior to installing the `vriforecasting` package using:

 ``` r
 # install.packages("devtools")